SUNG-JUN-HONG/IoT-based-Drowsiness-Detection-System/README.md

 # IoT-based-Drowsiness-Detection-System (Capstone Project)
 A drowsiness detection sysyem based on processing electroencephalogram(EEG) data using FFT technique and a linear algorithm to compute Power Spectrum Density to identify the status of a driver.
-The system is capable of operating both in local and onlone modes and alert the driver with a Audio-Visual feedback to prevent accidents.
+The system is capable of operating both in local and online modes and alert the driver with a Audio-Visual feedback to prevent accidents.<br>

 <table align="center">
   <tr align="center"><td><img src ='img/demogif.gif'></td></tr>